bwajtr/vaadin-sso-kit-cidaas-demo/README.md

 12. Go to Apps → App Settings and lookup your newly created app
 13. Click on the edit button to open the details of the app
 14. Copy app "Client id" and "Client Secret" and use them in application.properties in this project (see Vaadin application setup below)
-15. Note that at the time of this tutorial creation, there was a problem in Cidaas app processing, where the signing key of your newly created app was not immediately added to https://xxxxxxx-prod.cidaas.eu/.well-known/jwks.json.
+15. Note that at the time of this tutorial creation, there was a problem in cidaas app processing, where the signing key of your newly created app was not immediately added to https://xxxxxxx-prod.cidaas.eu/.well-known/jwks.json.
 This JSON is used as a source of known singing keys by the SSO Kit, and a missing key caused SSO Kit not to work.
 Therefore, it was necessary to wait some time (24 hours) before the key was added to this JSON.
-This problem was reported to Cidaas and is likely already fixed by now.
+This problem was reported to cidaas and is likely already fixed by now.
     * You can verify that all is ok by checking that the app signing key ID is present in https://xxxxxxx-prod.cidaas.eu/.well-known/jwks.json.
 If it's not there, then you have to wait.
 The key id can be found in app settings under Advanced Settings -> Certificates:
     [<img height="100px" src="tutorial/kid.png?raw=true"/>](tutorial/kid.png?raw=true)
 16. Go to Advanced settings of the app